 The VC Portal is only for study permits at this time.
 If you have also been approved for a co-op work permit, you can still submit your study permit details.
 You will not be negatively impacted if you do not use the VC Portal, and using it does not guarantee the CBSA officer will allow you to enter Canada.
 This is a voluntary option for faster processing and your information will be sent only to the CBSA at YVR.

 If you have a study permit

-Have all your documents ready to present on arrival.
-Even if you have a valid study permit, you will need to address an officer’s concerns that you have made adequate self-isolation plans.
+Have all your documents ready to present on arrival in case the officer asks, even if you have a valid study permit.

 If you have an eTA and want to apply for a work permit

 If you have a valid Electronic Travel Authorization (eTA) and want to apply for a co-op work permit, or Post-Graduation Work Permit, or your spouse has an eTA and wants to apply for a spousal work permit, you can apply for the work permit in person on arrival in Canada at the airport or border crossing.
 Prepare your application and documents in advance then bring all original, printed documents with you.
 Follow the steps above to proceed to immigration to apply.
 If the officer approves, you will receive the work permit on the spot.

 Visit working in Canada for more information about these work permits and for tutorials to prepare your application.